 When Devereux, at last, reached Dublin he received information that O’Neill had instructed the Leinster and Munster clans to attack English supply lines and the Pale itself.
 To offset this he turned his army south rather than north towards Ulster for a confrontation with the O’Neill.

-Robert Devereux delivered the town of Maryborough from siege, left a large garrison in Carlow and an even larger one in Athy depleting his force by more than 1,000 men in doing so.
+Robert Devereux delivered the town of Maryborough from a siege, left a large garrison in Carlow and an even larger one in Athy depleting his force by more than 1,000 men in doing so.
 As his army marched they met resistance from the Leinster clans and in Queen’s County (modern Laois) they were ambushed by the O’Moores in a ravine which afterwards was called the Pass of the Plumes (Bearna na gCléiti) and lost three officers and a number of men.
 The pass got its name from the number of feathered hats the Irish collected on the field afterwards.
-From here Devereux then led his army to Cahir Castle on the river Suir, in Tipperary, where he spent 4 days taking the castle from rebel forces under James Galdi Butler.
+From here Devereux then led his army to Cahir Castle on the River Suir, in Tipperary, where he spent 4 days taking the castle from rebel forces under James Galdi Butler.
 Elizabeth II was not impressed by this achievement considering the defenders to be mere rabble.

 The downfall of Robert Devereux

 By the time Devereux did cross the Suir, en route to Limerick, he was losing men not only to Irish skirmishers but also to sickness.
 In London, Elizabeth was growing increasingly impatient with the less than satisfying results of Devereux’s campaign to date and was listening to Devereux’s detractors.

 By the end of August Devereux had achieved very little in putting down the Munster rebellion so he struck out towards Dublin.
 O’ Neill and his Ulster men were on the move south towards that city also.
 The two forces met on the river Lurgan near Drumcondrath.
 O’ Neill asked to parley and Essex agreed.
 Together they worked out a peace treaty that would last for 6 weeks and would then be renewed for another 6 weeks and so on until the following May.
 If one side was to break the treaty, they were bound in honour to give notice of 2 weeks.